How to improve in your job

 Therefore, it’s helpful to know if you are more productive in the morning or night.
 Then, you can easily organize your workday and improve your work performance.

 Going out of your way to improve yourself is a path less taken.
 It requires you to put your ego aside, change bad habits, and take accountability for your mistakes.
 Acknowledge your weak spots (without judging yourself) and start working on them.

 💡 Read the following article to discover your personality type to better understand your weak spots and increase productivity at work → How to increase productivity based on your personality type

 “The only constant in life is change.” – Heraclitus

 A “well, that’s the way I’ve always done it” mentality won’t get you far in a competitive workplace, especially in industries like IT, where things constantly change.

 There are many examples of businesses that had to close their doors because they failed to adapt.
 The video rental giant Blockbuster was a provider of home movie and video game rental services.
 They had an impressive number of movies and games, which made them better than their competition – until the market changed, and their business model didn’t.
 On-demand streaming services such as Netflix were on the rise, but they refused to go digital – which resulted in slowly going out of business.

 Another example is Polaroid and its instant film and cameras.
 They held the patent to their instant photography process, which was one of the contributing factors to their huge success.
 However, just like Blockbuster, they didn’t think that going digital was the right move, and Polaroid Corporation was declared bankrupt in 2001.

-Whether you have your own business or you work in a company, keeping up with the news in the industry and being open to change is essential.
-Being flexible and adaptable without losing your essence is not something everything can do, but those who can will probably be successful.
+Whether you have your own business or you work in a company, keeping up with current technology trends and being open to change is essential.
+Being flexible and adaptable without losing your essence is not something everyone can do, but those who succeed will make history.

-An exact set of steps to get better at your job differs from position to position, even from industry to industry: it could be taking some action, developing new habits, or maybe even changing your mindset.
+An exact set of steps for excelling at work differs from position to position, even from industry to industry — it could be taking some action, developing new habits, or maybe even changing your mindset.